 The Mount Cook walk is a strenuous climb.
 From the Hannan Drive carpark the trail enters a sheltered bushland gully and winds amongst granite boulders, following the mountains contours.
-Green Corp workers have enhanced the walk by constructing a track with granite steps that blend with the surroundings.
+The walk has been enhanced by constructing a track with granite steps that blend with the surroundings.

 Shortly before the trail mounts the long spur to the summit, a short path on the right leads to a lookout with views over Cooktown.
 From the junction the summit trail zigzags up to a saddle where another short path leads to a lookout with coastal views.
 (All the lookouts on Mount Cook are on top of large boulders.)

 The steepest section is the last few hundred metres to the summit.
 Boulders to the left of the track just before the tower have views.
 There is a clearing beneath the tower, but no views.

 From the clearing two paths head east to boulder lookouts where there are spectacular views from Quarantine Bay to the mountains behind Cedar Bay.